yadaovinzce52/Fitness-Coach/README.md

 # Fitness-Coach
-Final source codes are found in FitnessCoachFinal.zip file in the repository
+PLESAE READ: Final source codes are found in FitnessCoachFinal.zip file in the repository